This website requires JavaScript to be enabled to work properly. Please enable Javascript on your browser.

-Can I Get Half of My Husband’s 401k in a Divorce in Texas?
+Can I Get Half My Husband’s 401k in Divorce?

 In a Texas divorce, you could be entitled to half of your husband’s 401k, depending on whether contributions to the retirement account were made before or after you married.